homezloco/soleco/security/SECURITY_TOOLS_UPDATE.md

 5. **Regular Security Reviews**: Establish a process for regular security reviews using these tools to ensure ongoing security compliance.

 6. **Performance Benchmarking**: Implement benchmarking for audit tools to track performance improvements over time and identify areas for further optimization.

+7. **Optimize File Scanning**: Improve the file scanning algorithms in the verification tools to prevent them from getting stuck or timing out when processing large codebases.